Wind Turbine vs Windmill: Do You Know the Difference?

 Wind farms are becoming increasingly common, as they offer a more efficient and environmentally friendly way to generate electricity than using fossil fuels such as coal or natural gas.

-What is a Windmill?
+What Is a Windmill?

 Windmills in Amsterdam